hossem7/CivicMap/README.md

 ### Optional Enhancements
 - ✉️ Push notifications when a new policy affects your region
-- 💬 GPT-powered summarization of legal documents
+- 💬 GPT-powered summarization of legal documents (add a chatBot to further summarize in layment's terms)
 - 🗳  Voting reminders and polling station lookup
 - 📊 Analytics for comparing cities by policy category
 - 🧮 Visuals for completion rates, user interaction trends, etc.